xenharmonic-devs/sonic-weave/BUILTIN.md

 `scale`, `compareFn`

 ### str
-Obtain a string representation of the value.
+Obtain a string representation of the value (w/o color or label).
 #### Parameters:

 `value`